HiveTalk/swarm/README.md

 # Swarm: Nostr Team Relay Software

-This is a fork of the bitvora team-relay with modifications for Swarm.hivetalk.org This relay software specializes in providing a Nostr relay to a team.
+This is a fork of the swarm team-relay with modifications for Swarm.hivetalk.org This relay software specializes in providing a Nostr relay to a team.
 This guide will help you set up and run the software on a Linux machine.

 Additional features we added for production use:
 - Blossom - added read and write timeouts